The Quince Poacher blog has moved. Come join me at:

 When friends visit us in Melbourne and want to eat Italian, we steer them away from Lygon Street, as they generally suggest, and take them to the Abruzzo Club in East Brunswick.
 It's a gem.
 We like it so much that we held our wedding reception there!
 It may not have the glitz and newness of its larger sister in Epping but it has the heart and soul of an old-style Italian restaurant and serves exceptionally good Italian food with an Abruzzese influence.

+The 'Gran Sasso Restaurant' at the Abruzzo Club is one of our favourite local restaurants and we enjoyed a very fine meal there last Tuesday.
+One dish we always order when we go there is the home-made gnocchi.
 It's the best in Melbourne.
 Yes, that's a big call but I stand by it.
 Light and fluffy, it's like eating clouds.
 I first tasted their gnocchi when I pinched a piece off my then three year old niece's plate.
 An ignoble action to be sure but it was the start of a love affair that hasn't ended yet.

 A close up picture to show the deliciousness of the gnocchi!